alexsandraduhac2002-lab/Routine-and-Reminder-APP/README.md

 ## Description
 This repository is for documenting and prototyping an idea for a **Routine and Reminder App**.
 The app is not yet in development.
-The goal is to take note of the concept, define objectives, and create a prototype before moving into coding.
+The goal is to note down the concept, define objectives, and create a prototype before moving into coding.

 The app is designed to help people, especially those with ADHD or unorganized routines, build structure in their daily lives.
 It combines customizable schedules, automatic reminders, and progress tracking with motivational and social features such as shared routines and followers.